cjmet/AhMediaPlayer/README.md

 <br>

 ## Dev Blog
+* Second Attempt to move the project into a new clean framework.
+First attempt ended up with the same errors as before, and just turned into a complete disaster again.
+* Publishing and compiling is a disaster no matter what I do.
+It's either wanting android stuff, or IOS stuff, or it's ignoring the windows app manifest.
+Every way I try it, it's another different error.
 * Added NULL Keyword and Logic, and minor layout updates.
 * Publish 0.1.19.
 Fixed Shuffle, and several additional publishing issues.
 Eventually I'm going to have to completely rebuild the project with a fresh install.
 * Oops.
 I broke shuffle